 Physical barriers also reduce the area you have to pay attention to, which is critical since the human brain can only focus on one thing at a time.
-Don’t delude yourself into thinking you’ll be able to notice activity around you when you’re knee-deep into a project.
+Don’t delude yourself into thinking you’ll be able to notice activity around you when you’re knee-deep in a project.

-- Limit What’s In Your Bag – Don’t bring valuables you won’t need for a working session (e.g. iPad) to limit potential loses.
+- Limit what’s in your bag.
+Don’t bring valuables you won’t need for a working session (e.g. iPad) to limit potential loses.

-- Keep Out Only What’s Being Actively Used – Many mobile phones have found new owners because they’re conveniently sitting next to distracted laptop users.
+- Keep out only what’s being actively used.
+Many mobile phones have found new owners because they’re conveniently sitting next to distracted laptop users.

-- Lock Your Bag Zippers – You’ll effectively eliminate quick, opportunistic hands with inexpensive luggage locks.
+- Lock your bag zippers.
+You’ll effectively eliminate quick, opportunistic hands with inexpensive luggage locks.

 Set Up Automated Warning Systems

 Keep in mind that thieves aren’t the only threat to your data.
 Although the average spinning disk hard drive will last 3-5 years and solid state drives about 3 times as long, there are no guarantees.

 Recover From Loss

-Recovering lost or stolen gadgets isn’t as feasible but if you’re willing to write off the hardware mentally, there’s a chance you can get them back tangibly.
+Recovering lost or stolen gadgets isn’t as feasible, but if you’re willing to write off the hardware mentally, there’s a chance you can get them back tangibly.

-Start by looking on the bright side – make it easy for someone who finds your lost gadget to get in touch with you.
+Start by looking on the bright side: make it easy for someone who finds your lost gadget to get in touch with you.

 Then look on the darker side of the force and encrypt your data, which is vulnerable when it’s out of your physical control.

-- Hard Drive Encryption – Built into Windows 8.1 by default and easily enabled in modern Mac OS X versions, this makes it very difficult for a thief to pull information directly from your disks.
+- Hard drive encryption: Built into Windows by default and easily enabled in modern MacOS versions, this makes it very difficult for a thief to pull information directly from your disks.

-Track And Trace
+Track and Trace

-Although there are a number of such services, the best program to install on all of your devices is Project Prey.
+Although there are a number of tracking services, the best program to install on all of your devices is Project Prey.
 Aside from being free (woot!), Project Prey tracks your gadgets, take pictures of the thieves, and lets you remotely wipe your phone/tablet/laptop to keep your data out of scummy hands.

 Savvy thieves may try to wipe your device to prevent programs like Project Prey from tracking them.
 Although your options are limited on tablets and mobile phones, you can add protection to your laptop by setting a BIOS/firmware password.
 (Here’s how on Windows and Mac.)